Once you are upside-down on a loan, what do you do?

 And again, this illustrates why it is so important NOT to get into this trap - or any other trap.
 It is a deadly trap and the only way out - in many cases - is to gnaw your leg off.

 We have had three boats - but we paid cash for all of them.
 Why?
 Because I knew boats depreciated like mad, and I didn't want to be "upside down" on a boat, and also have to make payments and pay expensive insurance premiums on them.
 As a result, while I have lost money on boats (you ALWAYS do!)
 I was never in a situation where I had to keep something I no longer wanted, simply because I owed money on it.

 Traps like this are deadly - and they are baited with enticing cheese - frequent flyer miles, cash rebates, have-it-all-now with no down payment!
 But the downside is being painted into a corner, with no way out, other than some odious choices to make that basically destroy you financially.

 And yet, like clockwork, I get messages from people saying, "Well, if you play the game right, you can make lots of money on these coupon deals!"
 No you can't, really, all you make is small amounts in the margins - while risking an awful lot.

-Boats are the same deal - often sold to the unwary at boat shows, with nothing-down loans amortized over a decade.
+Boats are the same deal - often sold to the unwary at boat shows, with nothing-down loans amortized over a decade - or two.
 Even in a good economy, people end up "upside down" in these deals for the first three to seven years.

 That is a long prison sentence!